 (a+b) * (x+y)

-Here, we have taken the several expressions that performs multiple operations in C++.
+Here, we have selected various expressions that carry out multiple tasks in C++.

 Example of C++ expression